 From Mt.
 Sinai, the LORD said to Israel, “You will be a kingdom of priests” (Exo.
 19:6).
 Peter wrote, “You are being built up a spiritual house, a holy priesthood” (1Pet.
 2:5).
 John the Revelator wrote concerning those of the first resurrection, “They will be priests of God and of Christ” (Rev. 20:6).
 Christ will finally have His “kingdom of priests” - Israel redeemed!

 31. Christ, with His “kingdom of priests” will return to the earth at the end of the 7th millennium (Exo 19:6; I Peter 2:5,9).
-The earth will once again respond to the touch of man.
+The earth will once again respond to the healing power of Christ, and to the work of the redeemed.
 They will rebuild the ruins and restore the destructions of many generations (Isaiah 61:4).
 They will build Ezekiel’s Temple, and as the life-giving river flows out from under the wall, the earth will come back to life (Ezek.
 47, Jude 14-15, Zechariah 14:4-5, Revelation 21:2).
 At this time “the rest of the dead” will live again (Revelation 20:4-5, John 5:28-29).

 Christ will rule from Mt Zion, and the truth will be taught through His priesthood (Isa.
 2, Isa.
 61:4-9).
 The last resurrection is for all of those who did not knowingly reject the Lord during their lifetime.